40 Happy Facts That’ll Make Your Day a Little Better

 Fact: There’s a basketball court on top of the U.S. Supreme Court building.

-It’s even called “The Highest Court In All The Land.”
-It might be a bad pun, but there’s some truth in it.
+It’s even punnily called “The Highest Court In All The Land,” which we appreciate.
 Here are some other facts about America that most Americans don’t know.

 Fact: The quokka is the happiest animal ever.